Skip Navigation

 How do I assist a community through the HAT?

-A webinar was held discussing the best practices in assisting communities through the HAT process.
-Contact Liz Heron at [email protected] for a recording.
+Here is the recording of a webinar that was held discussing the best practices in assisting communities through the HAT process: https://www.youtube.com/watch?v=ex9E1V5vlso.
+Contact Sara Bloom at [email protected] if you need any assistance completing the HAT.

 Are the Additional Resources required to complete the HAT?